 How to Answer Conflict Interview Questions

-It tells a story from beginning to end and really showcases your competencies.
+STAR stands for Situation, Task, Action, and Results.
+It tells a story from beginning to end and showcases your competencies.

 In our software Big Interview, we’ve developed a tool specifically for building your STAR interview answers.
 We call it the Answer Builder.